jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 Even after figuring it all out, these External Dependency APIs may be embedded in Business Logic code.
 The coupling is more than just functional dependency to execute the external behavior.
 The Business Logic code will have knowledge of those dependencies baked into the implementation.

 Here’s a simple example of Business Logic that implements a Framework, possibly something like REST, and delegates to an External Dependency API, possibly something like a Database.
 The design will work, but it’s not modular, flexible, or very maintainable.
 This example only highlights two External Dependencies.
-In most designs, there will be more.
+Most designs will have more.
 A back-of-the-envelop estimation can be acquired in some languages by counting the number of external references.
 For example, in Java count the number of `import` statements.
 I've worked in some classes that have had over 50 project specific import statements.
 That's almost certainly a class that's doing too much and can be refactored.

 This simple design runs into problems since the Business Logic is tightly coupled to its Dependencies.
 I’ve colored the External Dependencies red to indicate that they’re a little dangerous, since their management resides outside of the control of the developer of the Business Logic.